FBAR Requirements for Cook Islands Trusts

 For Cook Islands trust purposes, the relevant filer is almost always the U.S. grantor.
 Cook Islands asset protection trusts are structured as foreign grantor trusts under IRC sections 671 through 679, which means the IRS treats the grantor as the owner of trust assets for federal tax purposes.
 That ownership interest creates a “financial interest” in the trust’s foreign accounts under FinCEN’s FBAR regulations, triggering the filing obligation.

 The grantor must file FBAR even though the Cook Islands trustee holds legal title to the accounts and the grantor has no direct ability to withdraw funds or instruct the bank.
 FBAR financial interest rules look through the trust to the grantor’s tax ownership, not to the grantor’s practical control.
-The distinction between tax ownership and legal control is central to how Cook Islands trusts work for asset protection, and it is equally central to understanding the FBAR obligation.
+The distinction between tax ownership and legal control is central to how Cook Islands trusts provide asset protection, and it is equally central to understanding the FBAR obligation.

 Beneficiary Obligations